mohitg20/Library-Management-System/README.md

 ## To run the program:
 -  Download the library.cpp file
--  Enter g++ library.cpp && ./a.out in the terminal inside the directory containing library.cpp file
+-  Enter:     g++ library.cpp && ./a.out    in the terminal inside the directory containing library.cpp file

 ## Note:
 -  The code don't have a prebuilt database so you need to do Librarian Login first before and add books, students and professors details before accessing the